glic3rinu/passlib/docs/password_hash_api.rst

 Usage
 =====
-While most uses of PassLib are done through a :class:`~passlib.base.CryptContext` class, the various :class:`!PasswordHash` classes can be used directly to manipulate passwords::
+While most uses of PassLib are done through a :class:`~passlib.context.CryptContext` class, the various :class:`!PasswordHash` classes can be used directly to manipulate passwords::